mtharrison/hapi-context-credentials/README.md

 And in my template I might have something like:

+###Listing 1.2

     {{#if credentials.firstName}}
         <h1>Welcome back {{credentials.firstName}}!</h1>
     {{else}}
         <h1>Welcome guest!</h1>
     {{/if}}

-This module saves the work by ensuring `request.auth.credentials` is included in every view context on your server.
+This module saves the work by ensuring `request.auth.credentials` is included in every view context on your server, so you don't need to manually include it in your handlers (like listing.1.1).